5T33Z0/Clover-Crate/ACPI/README.md

 ### Double First State

 In order for [Speedstep](https://en.wikipedia.org/wiki/SpeedStep) to work correctly, it is necessary to duplicate the first state of the P-states table.
-Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant when using 3rd Gen Intel CPUs (Codename `IvyBridge`).
+Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant when using 3rd Gen Intel CPUs (Code name `IvyBridge`).

 ### Drop OEM